fglock/Perlito/README-perlito5-JavaScript.md

 - "~~" smartmatch is not implemented

-- "sleep" is not implemented
+- "sleep" is not implemented in the browser.
+  Perlito5 in node.js implements "sleep" using an npm module.

 - "state" declaration is not implemented yet.